The Choir of the Saint

 the post of organist and accompanist of the „Kántus” (mixed youth choir) of the

-Liszt University of Music, where his professor is Gyula Fekete DLA.
-From 2010,
+Music in Budapest, where his professor was Gyula Fekete DLA.

 Outside Hungary he performed both as a composer and as a performing artist in